ffss92/blog/articles/reloading-pages-sse.md

 Note that we set `Content-Type: text/event-stream` so the browser knows this is a SSE endpoint.

-The client implementation is also simple, since all major browser support SSE through the [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).
+The client implementation is also simple, since all major browsers support SSE through the [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).

 ```html